troglobit/smcroute/README.md

 Usage
 -----

 SMCRoute is both a daemon and a client.
-You must start the daemon to be able to setup multicast routes.
+You must start the daemon first to be able to set up multicast routes.

     # smcroute -d

+or

+    # smcroute -d -s /path/to/script

+The latter syntax calls your own script whenever `smcroute` receives a `SIGHUP` or installs a multicast route to the kernel.
+This is useful if you, for instance, also run a NAT firewall and need to flush connection tracking after installing a multicast route.

 By default SMCRoute looks for its configuration in `/etc/smcroute.conf`, which can look something like this: